dkeenan7/LyteFyba/PCB/Readme.txt

 connected sections of track).
 * Add thee red sections of track near the crystal to the selection.
 * Add the printed bypass resistor to the selection by Ctrl-ShiftClick (may need clicking twice).
-* Remove the board outline from the selection but keep the oval holes.
+* Remove the board outline from the selection but keep the terminal holes.
 Ctrl-Shift-Clicking is useful here.
 * From the top silkscreen, deselect any horizontal text except component designators.
 * Leave the plus and minus signs selected.